15 Festive Things To Do in London in December

 Buy: Browse the excellent range of Le Creuset cookware in the kitchen department.

 Experience Christmas at Kew Gardens

 Christmas at Kew is one of the most festive things to do in London in December.
 Families love following the mesmerising trail illuminated with over 1 million lights.
 It’s extremely popular and tickets quickly get booked up.
-Highlights in 2018 include a Cathedral of Light, 300 glowing origami boats on Kew’s glistening lake and a show-stopping Palm House finale.
+Highlights in 2019 will include Kew’s treetop walkway adorned with silver shards and old favourites from previous years including singing holly bushes and a scented fire garden.